Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Recently Essential Utilities has paid out, on average, around 63.8% of net profits as dividends.
 That has enabled analysts to estimate a "forward annual dividend yield" of 2.65% of the current stock value.
 This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Essential Utilities shareholders could enjoy a 2.65% return on their shares, in the form of dividend payments.
 In Essential Utilities's case, that would currently equate to about $1.11 per share.

 Essential Utilities's payout ratio would broadly be considered high, and as such this stock could appeal to those looking to generate an income.
 Bear in mind however that companies should normally also look to re-invest a decent amount of net profits to ensure future growth.

-Essential Utilities's most recent dividend payout was on 31 August 2021.
-The latest dividend was paid out to all shareholders who bought their shares by 11 August 2021 (the "ex-dividend date").
+Essential Utilities's most recent dividend payout was on 31 May 2023.
+The latest dividend was paid out to all shareholders who bought their shares by 10 May 2023 (the "ex-dividend date").